aisepucrio/EoCS/README.md

 The *code_snippets.xlsx* file contains the data for each code snippet extracted from MLCQ dataset that was analyzed by the developers who participated in the study.

+### Survey

+The *Survey.pdf* file presents the form used for the collection of qualitative data from the participants who performed the experiment.